 When you're involved in a Fort Lauderdale auto accident with a driver who was uninsured or underinsured, it could fall on your own insurance company to cover the cost of property damage and medical expenses.
 Unfortunately, some insurers may fail to provide adequate compensation which could mean that you have to pay out of pocket for vehicle repairs or medical assistance.

-At Gordon & Doner, our personal injury lawyer s understand how frustrating these types of situations can be.
+At Gordon & Doner, a personal injury lawyer from our firm can understand how frustrating these types of situations can be.
 We believe that victims of car accidents caused by uninsured/underinsured drivers should be able to receive the compensation they deserve.
 Our knowledgeable attorneys will work with you to determine what your legal options are and if you may be eligible to file a lawsuit.